 In the financing of real estate, you may find that construction loans are a unique type of loan.
-A construction loan differs from a regular mortgage since it covers the building of a new home or remodeling of an existing property.
+A construction loan for home construction differs from a regular mortgage since it covers the building of a new home or the re-modelling of an existing property.
 These loans actively support each stage of the construction process for a new building or property.

 Understanding Construction Loans